Table of Contents

 Collaboration and Academic Honesty

-All of us should read the Tufts handbook on academic conduct
+All of us should read the Tufts policies on academic integrity.

 We can and do make routine use of automated systems for detecting plagiarism.
-We do catch people, and Tufts does issue sanctions (up to and including suspension or even expulsion from the university).
+These systems compare your submissions to submissions from both current and previous students.
+We do catch people, and Tufts does issue sanctions.
 We take it seriously, and so should you.

 Some critical guidance: